 Santiago Chile Tourist Map

 Looking for more activities in Santiago, Chile?
-The following are top-recommended places to visit in Santiago by fellow travelers (but we have not yet visited them ourselves!).
+The following are top-recommended places to visit in Santiago by fellow travelers.

-Built in 2013, the nearly 1,000-foot-tall Gran Torre Tower is the tallest skyscraper in Latin America (and the second-tallest in all of the Southern Hemisphere).
-The Sky Costanera observation deck is on the 61st and 62nd floors and offers stunning 360-degree views of the city.
+Completed in 2013, the nearly 1,000-foot-tall Gran Torre Santiago Tower is the tallest skyscraper in Latin America (and the second-tallest in Latin America and the 5th tallest in the Southern Hemisphere).
+The Sky Costanera observation deck on the 61st and 62nd floors opened in 2015 and offers stunning 360-degree views of Santiago and well beyond.
 Purchase tickets in advance online!

 Palacio de la Moneda